What’s the Difference Between Rehab and Prehab?

 Improving Motion - This entails getting your range of motion back in the affected joint/area as quickly and comfortably as possible.

-Improving Balance - Balance exercises are often used as a part of rehab to try and prevent re-injury.
+Improving Balance - Balance exercises are often used as a part of rehab to try to prevent re-injury.

 Improving Strength - Gaining your strength back is an important part of rehab.
 This may begin with a focus on a specific muscle or muscle group, but can then progress into more complex movement patterns.

-Both rehab and prehab programs should be made with the assistance of a professional, such as a physiotherapist, in order to achieve the best possible results.
-Get in touch with our experienced team of physiotherapists today if you would like to discuss a rehab or prehab program.
+Both rehab and prehab programs should be designed with the assistance of a professional, such as a physiotherapist, in order to achieve the best possible results.
+Book Now with our experienced team of physiotherapists today if you would like help with a rehab or prehab program.